21 Types of Moths in Florida

 A striking black and blue eyespot is at the upper corner of the forewing.
 The edges of the wings feature an undulating border in ivory and beige.

-The legs of these types of moths in Florida are furry and brightly colored in a red-orange hue.
+The legs of these moths in Florida are furry and brightly colored in a red-orange hue.

 The caterpillars of the Cecropia Silkmoths go through five instars, each stage having a slightly different appearance.